BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 ## Get a list of countries

-ReadyRemit enables you to populate your user interface with a list of countries and (where necessary) currencies:
+ReadyRemit enables you to populate your user interface with the names and ISO 3-letter codes of countries and (where necessary) currencies:

 <div style="margin-top:24px;margin-bottom:24px!important;"><img src="https://raw.githubusercontent.com/hagenhaus/readyremit-images/master/readyremit-countries-and-currencies.png" width=450 loading="lazy"></div>